the-t-in-rtf/ul-import/README.md

 To run these scripts in production, use the command: ```npm run sai-curation```

+Please note, the curation script does not directly reload the data from the SAI API.
+Instead, it compares the SAI "source" records that have already been imported into the UL with their associated unified records.
+To pick up new data, you will need to first run the SAI import or a full sync (see above for details on both).

 # Running Scripts with Custom Options

 The scripts in this package use the [`gpii-launcher`](https://github.com/the-t-in-rtf/gpii-launcher) package to allow